 Because of a backlog, SSA now conducts many Sandy Springs SSI hearings via teleconference.
 In these cases, the applicant may give testimony and answer questions at a site near Sandy Springs while the judge sits in another location and asks questions on a screen.

 In many SSI hearings, the key issues involve the extent of the applicant’s disability and how it prevents them from working.
 Applicants should be prepared to give specific examples of how the disabling condition inhibits their ability to complete everyday tasks.
-In addition to answering questions, the individual will usually also have the opportunity to make a statement or have an advocate make a statement on their behalf.
+In addition to answering questions, the individual will usually also have the opportunity to make a statement or have an disability advocate make a statement on their behalf.
 This provides an excellent opportunity to highlights facts that may have been missed during questioning.

 Contact The Khaki Law Firm Today